Mintar89/thermostat/README.md

 # Thermostat

+A thermostat application to regulate a household's temperature to maintain a cost-effective energy plan.
 I created this programme as part of a challenge at [Makers Academy](http://www.makersacademy.com).

 The app has been created with JavaScript, CSS and HTML.
 Test driven using Jasmine.